If you had to pick one work, in any medium, to represent the core of science fiction, what would it be?

 But!
 (You knew there would be a “but” at this point.)

 Star Wars’ popularity is, in part, because it’s not just one genre, but all of them.
 The franchise takes some swash and buckle from Westerns, a lot of old weird wizard stuff from fantasy, and it borrows from Japanese Samurai epics too.

-The Oxford dictionary says science fiction is “fiction based on imagined future scientific or technological advances and major social or environmental changes….”
+The Oxford dictionary says science fiction is “fiction based on imagined future scientific or technological advances and major social or environmental changes.”
 If that’s right, then Star Wars clearly doesn’t fit at all.
-It’s not even set in the future, but “long, long ago.”
+It’s not even set in the future, but “a long time ago.”

 The Oxford definition isn’t the be-all and end-all of the science fiction genre definitions though.
 In fact, there is no be-all and end-all definition.
 Genres aren’t really created by definitions.
 They’re glommed together by writers, fans, critics, marketers, and casual passersby over time.

 Critic John Rieder argues that genre is a “web of resemblances.”
 Star Wars has spaceships and ray guns.
 There are spaceships and ray guns in other science fiction books, so there’s a resemblance, and you could call it science fiction.
 Mad scientists have become standard in a lot of science fiction works, and Frankenstein includes a mad scientist.
 So it can be considered science fiction now, even if the web of resemblances it was a part of when it was created was different.

 There isn’t really any one iconic work of science fiction.
 Rather, “science fiction” is a term that gets applied to a bunch of works that look like each other in some ways sometimes.